File Properties

 <figure><img src="/files/ndrloC2kRhXOZmCAntDc" alt=""><figcaption></figcaption></figure>

-**Dropdown** allows users to select an option from a list.
+**Dropdown** lets you select an option from a list.
 The list is hidden until they expand it.

 <figure><img src="/files/GsmnwE3MNTGWwKIEao6Q" alt=""><figcaption></figcaption></figure>